Riverscapes/pyBRAT/docs/Documentation/Workshops/2018/johnday.md

 We take a look at where the streams are relative to infrastructure and higher intensity land use, and then take a conservative look at where that aligns with where beaver could potentially build dams.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vT8Rwn7H7APrkWVFXGcpYOy2aaVVxrVVRU_H34drJVZdzi4wszKuxapxlb1VFjmoPfj5Cw4oyN1KDiA/embed?start=false&loop=false&delayms=3000" frameborder="0" width="550" height="450" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 #### Making BRAT Conservation & Restoration Outputs Yours

 To build ownership of the models, we discussed what could be done by the group to improve the outputs.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRJvvr_CG1fgs9_eBUY1UhrVxCLWO5WuBDD1ODTLstQX8OpoV5qploab41TYZIT0QsTuNEmT5RW-lqP/embed?start=false&loop=false&delayms=3000" frameborder="0" width="550" height="450" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

-### Extra Slides for Reference
+#### Recap & Next Steps

-In these slides, we have some background context on [Riverscapes](http://riverscapes.xyz), valley settings, using fish capacity & life cycle modelling,
+We reviewed what we covered in the workshop and opened it up to questions.
+We also covered some background context on [Riverscapes](http://riverscapes.xyz), valley settings, using fish capacity & life cycle modelling,

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vTJOa2NNSjsl1jTNkMJxpVC_zzSCoyvChnk5LBunZS726MjRg6UDku7zkFkqDSE_Pz8rvnWYF5wonXm/embed?start=false&loop=false&delayms=3000" frameborder="0" width="550" height="450" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ### Extra Slides for Reference

 In these slides, we have some background context onthe [Birch Creek Restoration Anecdote from Jay Wilde](http://beaver.joewheaton.org/logan-workshop-materials.html), and some of [Konrad Hafen's](http://etal.joewheaton.org/konrad-hafen.html) work on modelling water storage associated with beaver dams.
 We didn't get to any of these in our workshop, but provide them here for your reference.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vROPzNsHJ_BojrWHwqMu8mEPvmM34OMn_ZzomzSTerQeHzFNMp4adXKLFijOgzEmP2v0jknvdqWZ2k6/embed?start=false&loop=false&delayms=3000" frameborder="0" width="550" height="450" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ### Photos from Wally & Joe's Fieldwork